 Active fun for the kids (big or small):

 - Mountain Biking – We have two E-Bikes (electric mountain bikes) available for rent ($25 for 1 hour, $45 for 4 hours, $60 for 8 hours).
 You can ride the e-bikes into town or to the mountain bike track at the beach and then back again!
 Please let us know if you’d like to book them.

 - We love Raglan Rock, Gareth has over a decade of climbing experience and is passionate about what he does, which is not just rock climbing, he offers caving and archery too.
 He is certified and very safe and it’s not just for the kids either.
 Take the whole family or a group of your mates, guaranteed fun and adventure in Raglan’s beautiful surrounds.
 Visit the Raglan Rock website.

 - Skateboarding at the skatepark over the footbridge or via the road to the Te Kopua Domain (right next to the campsite), our kid’s favourite hang-out!

 - There is also a BMX Track right next to the skate park.

-- Surfing lessons are really popular and there are a few options, they all take place at Ngaruanui beach (the main beach) but will need to be booked directly with Raglan Surfing School, Surf Safe Coaching Raglan, Solscape Surf School or SUP Surf Coaching, the latter is a great option if you are looking to improve your technique and make progress one-on-one.
+- Surfing lessons are really popular and there are a few options, they all take place at Nagaruanui beach (the main beach) but will need to be booked directly with Greenwaves Surf School.

 - Raglan Golf, the golf course at Raglan has stunning views of the estuary and is a great course, there’s also Mini Putt for the kids!